gvwilson/thirdbit/_posts/2019/02/2019-02-28-things-i-didnt-tweet.md

 -   I met a guy a couple of years ago who had "Stay Hungry" tattooed on his arm, and it's bothered me ever since.
-    The United States is the richest country in human history, but more than 15 million of its children are malnourished, and I think it's something to be ashamed of, not something to cling to as proof of sincerity and dedication.
+    The United States is the richest country in human history, but more than 15 million of its children are malnourished.
+    I think it's something to be ashamed of, not something to cling to as proof of sincerity and dedication.
     If you're going to get a tattoo,
     I think "End Hunger" is a better motto,